LaurianeH-05/LaurianeH-05/README.md

 ## ✨ A Bit More About Me

-- 💡 **Curious Explorer**: Always diving into new technologies and frameworks.
+- 💡 **Curious Explorer**: Always diving into new tech and frameworks.
-- 🧠 **Lifelong Learner**: I approach each project as a learning opportunity.
+- 🧠 **Lifelong Learner**: Every project is a chance to grow.
-- 🤝 **Collaborative Spirit**: I love team-oriented problem solving and cross-functional work.
+- 🤝 **Collaborative Spirit**: I thrive on team problem-solving and cross-functional work.
-- 🌍 **Mission-Driven**: I care deeply about tech that makes a difference—especially in education, healthcare, and community-focused spaces.
+- 🌍 **Mission-Driven**: Tech that makes a difference in education, healthcare, and community spaces is my jam.

 ---

 > *"Build what matters.
 Learn from everything.
 Stay kind."*